 Jump to:

-- Melt-in-your-mouth tender short ribs.
-Slow cooking these short ribs for 3 ½ hours allows them to become incredibly tender and literally fall off the bone.
+- Melt-in-your-mouth short ribs.
+Slow-cooking these short ribs for 3 ½ hours allows them to become incredibly tender and literally fall off the bone.
 This type of perfection can't be rushed!

 - Short prep time.
-Although this short rib ragu does have a long simmer time, this recipe only requires about 25 minutes of hands-on time.
-The dutch oven will do the rest of the work for you.
+Although this short rib ragu does have a long cooking time, this recipe only requires about 25 minutes of hands-on time.
+The Dutch oven will do the rest of the work for you.

 - Perfect for the holidays.
-The best recipe for Christmas dinner, Valentine's day, celebrating birthdays, and more!
-When served over fresh pappardelle, it makes the ultimate, elevated dish.
+When served over pappardelle pasta, it makes the ultimate, elevated dish.

-- Short ribs - I used English-style beef short ribs.
+- Short ribs.
+I used English-style beef short ribs.
 This cut of short ribs contains one bone per cut.
 For best results, opt for the thickest-cut short ribs.
 Thinner cuts tend to be fattier.
+If you prefer a poultry dish, try this easy chicken bolognese.

-- Crushed tomatoes - Note that crushed tomatoes are different than tomato sauce and tomato puree.
-The chunky texture adds body to the sauce and is quite thick - similar to the consistency of my Ground Turkey Spaghetti or Authentic Italian Pasta Sauce Recipe.
+- Crushed tomatoes.
+Crushed tomatoes are different than tomato sauce and tomato puree.
+The chunky texture adds body to the sauce and is quite thick.
 If desired, use a can with no salt added for a lower sodium sauce.

-- Red wine - Wine is used to deglaze the pot and boost the flavor.
+- Dry red wine.
+Wine is used to deglaze the pot and boost the flavor.
 All of the alcohol cooks off, but the flavor remains and helps balance the acidity in the crushed tomatoes.
+I don't recommend skipping this but if you need to you can add a splash of balsamic vinegar.

-- Beef broth - Beef broth is the deepest flavor of broth you can use.
+- Beef broth.
+Beef broth has the greatest depth of flavor you can use.
 Its richness compliments the flavor of short ribs and makes the ultimate comfort food ragu or bolognese.
-Give it a try in my Dutch Oven Red Wine Braised Pot Roast next!
+Give it a try in my Red Wine Pot Roast next!

-- Herbs - I highly recommend fresh herbs over dry here.
-They're more aromatic and will add a more earthy flavor to the bolognese meat sauce.
+- Herbs.
+I highly recommend fresh herbs over dried.
+They're more aromatic and will add a more earthy flavor to the meat sauce.

 See the recipe card below for the remaining ingredients and quantities.

-- Brown the short ribs.
-Heat oil in a large dutch oven over medium-high heat.
-Once hot, place the dry, seasoned short ribs into the pot and cook on each side for 3 minutes.
-Once browned, transfer the short ribs to a plate and set aside.
+Heat oil over medium-high heat.
+Once hot, place the short ribs into the pot and cook on each side for 3 minutes until browned.
+Transfer the short ribs to a plate and set aside.

-- Simmer for 3 hours.
-Reduce the heat to low, cover the dutch oven and simmer until the short ribs are tender and easily fall off the bone, about 3 hours.
+Reduce the heat to low, cover and simmer until the short ribs are tender and easily fall off the bone, about 3 hours.
 Transfer the short ribs to a plate and remove the herbs, bay leaves and parmesan rind from the pot.

-The most likely cause is too short of a cook time.
+The likely cause is too little cook time.
 If not, it's possible that you purchased a low-quality cut of meat.
 If the short ribs have a thick fat cap on the top, they likely won't become very tender.
 It may be helpful to ask the butcher to help you choose the best cut of meat for the dish.

 For best results, the short ribs should be covered halfway with liquid.
 This will allow the short ribs to braise best and make a thick and creamy sauce.
 If the short ribs are fully submerged, the ragu will be too thin and lacking in flavor.